pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

   This plugin XPPython3 folder must be placed in :code:`<XP>/Resources/plugins`.
   On first execution, XPPython3 **will create** the :code:`Resources/plugins/PythonPlugins` folder.
   You should place any third-party python plugins in that PythonPlugins folder.
-(You can download sample demo plugins from `github.com/pbuckner/xppython-demos <https://github.com/pbuckner/xppython3-demos/zipball/main>`_.
-  To execute, move a plugin into the `PythonPlugins` folder.)
+(On first run of the plugin, XPPython3 will automatically download a set of sample plugins into your ``Resources/plugins/PythonPlugins/samples`` folder.
+To execute, move a plugin up into the `PythonPlugins` folder.)

 4. Start X-Plane.